wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 Salesforce is called the "Intelligent Customer Success Platform"

+### SME

-Small organizations can benefit from Salesforce because all they need to get organized is an internet connection and a browser.
+Small and Medium sized (SME) organizations can benefit from Salesforce because all they need to get organized is an internet connection and a browser.
 Those companies don't have server rooms to build, power, refrigerate, and guard.
 In several places for disaster recovery.
 Most companies over-buy hardware to cover future growth.
 So in many cases, we see the using Salesforce <strong>saves money</strong> versus excess capacity built.